tannerpace/reolink-api/USAGE.md

 ```

 When switching presets, retrieve the app-stored zones and hand them back to the helper.
 It will recall the preset, wait for the
-camera to settle, and then push privacy masks, motion zones, and any supported AI grids in sequence.【F:src/presets.ts†L266-L319】
+camera to settle, and then push privacy masks, motion zones, and any supported AI grids in sequence.

 ```typescript
 await presets.gotoPresetWithZones(